Trump charged by Justice Department for efforts to overturn his 2020 presidential election loss

-Donald Trump was charged Tuesday in a Justice Department investigation into his efforts to overturn the results of the 2020 presidential election in the run-up to the violent riot by his supporters at the U.S. Capitol.
+Donald Trump was charged Tuesday in a Justice Department investigation into his efforts to overturn the results of the 2020 presidential election, a frantic but ultimately failed endeavor that culminated in the violent riot by his supporters at the U.S. Capitol.

-The charges include conspiracy to defraud the United States government and witness tampering.

 The indictment, the third criminal case brought against the former president as he seeks to reclaim the White House in 2024, follows a long-running federal investigation into schemes by Trump and his allies to subvert the peaceful transfer of power and keep him in office despite a decisive loss to Joe Biden.

-Even in a year of rapid-succession legal reckonings for Trump, Tuesday’s criminal case was especially stunning in its allegations that a former president assaulted the underpinnings of democracy in a frantic and ultimately failed effort to cling to power.
+The indictment alleges that Trump pursued unlawful means of discounting legitimate votes and subverting the 2020 presidential election results through three criminal conspiracies:

-Federal prosecutors say Donald Trump was “determined to remain in power” in conspiracies that targeted a “bedrock function of the United States federal government: the nation’s process of collecting, counting and certifying the results of the presidential election.”
+- A conspiracy to defraud the United States by using dishonesty, fraud and deceit to obstruct the nation’s process of collecting, counting, and certifying the results of the presidential election (Count 1, in violation of 18 USC 371).

-Trump is due in court on Thursday before U.S. District Judge Tanya Chutkan.
+- A conspiracy to impede the January 6 congressional proceeding at which the collected results of the presidential election are counted and certified (Count 2, in violation of 18 USC 1512).

+- A conspiracy against the right to vote and to have that vote counted (Count 4, in violation of 18 USC 241).

 The criminal case comes while Trump leads the field of Republicans vying to capture their party’s presidential nomination.
 It is sure to be dismissed by the former president and his supporters — and even some of his rivals — as just another politically motivated prosecution.
 Yet the charges stem from one of the most serious threats to American democracy in modern history.